Sweat Equity Agreement: Understanding Startup Equity

 The central concept of sweat equity is that an employee enters into an agreement to hold an equity share in the company in return for their work.

-If Jake is confident the company will do well in the future, this is a good deal for him, too.
-His efforts now will be worth even more in the future if the company continues to grow their profits.
+If Jake is confident the company will do well in the future, this is a good deal for him, too, as he will increase his amount of equity.
+His efforts will now be worth even more in the future if the company continues to grow its profits.

 When should I use sweat equity?